louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 ### AAOS / METRC clinical practice guideline summary: pharmacologic, physical, and cognitive pain alleviation for musculoskeletal extremity / pelvis surgery [^c04a31f9].
 The Journal of the American Academy of Orthopaedic Surgeons (2022).
 High credibility.

-AAOS/METRC clinical practice guideline—search terms for pain interventions in musculoskeletal extremity/pelvis surgery enumerate pharmacologic and nonpharmacologic concepts, covering corticosteroids (e.g., prednisone, methylprednisolone, triamcinolone, dexamethasone, hydrocortisone, prednisolone, betamethasone, budesonide), non-steroidal anti-inflammatory agents and COX-2–related terms with multiple generic/brand names (e.g., meloxicam, naproxen, ibuprofen, ketorolac, celecoxib, diclofenac, indomethacin, etodolac, piroxicam, sulindac, aspirin), injection-related terms (inject*, intraarticular, periarticular), psychotherapy/behavioral and adjunctive modalities (psychotherapy/psychotherapeutic, CBT with NOT terms for “cord blood transplantation,” plus exclusions for “carotid body tumor,” “cortical bone trajectory,” “cortical bone thickness,” and “computer based training”; “virtual reality” with therapy/treatment/intervention/rehabilitation; “mirror therapy,” “visual feedback,” “mirror feedback”; sensorimotor or sensory feedback/training/rehabilitation; music therapy; “guided imagery”; “motor imagery”; Reiki; hypnosis; mindfulness; meditat*; education*/teaching), and opioids (e.g., oxycodone, Oxycontin, Oxy-ER, Oxy-IR, hydrocodone, oxymorphone, morphine, MS Contin, fentanyl, Duragesic, Actiq, Sublimaze, hydromorphone, Dilaudid, Tramadol, Ultram, buprenorphine, codeine, methadone, Dolophine, Methadose, suboxone).
+AAOS/METRC clinical practice guideline — search terms for pain interventions in musculoskeletal extremity/pelvis surgery enumerate pharmacologic and nonpharmacologic concepts, covering corticosteroids (e.g., prednisone, methylprednisolone, triamcinolone, dexamethasone, hydrocortisone, prednisolone, betamethasone, budesonide), non-steroidal anti-inflammatory agents and COX-2–related terms with multiple generic/brand names (e.g., meloxicam, naproxen, ibuprofen, ketorolac, celecoxib, diclofenac, indomethacin, etodolac, piroxicam, sulindac, aspirin), injection-related terms (inject*, intraarticular, periarticular), psychotherapy/behavioral and adjunctive modalities (psychotherapy/psychotherapeutic, CBT with NOT terms for "cord blood transplantation," plus exclusions for "carotid body tumor," "cortical bone trajectory," "cortical bone thickness," and "computer based training"; "virtual reality" with therapy/treatment/intervention/rehabilitation; "mirror therapy," "visual feedback," "mirror feedback"; sensorimotor or sensory feedback/training/rehabilitation; music therapy; "guided imagery"; "motor imagery"; Reiki; hypnosis; mindfulness; meditat*; education*/teaching), and opioids (e.g., oxycodone, Oxycontin, Oxy-ER, Oxy-IR, hydrocodone, oxymorphone, morphine, MS Contin, fentanyl, Duragesic, Actiq, Sublimaze, hydromorphone, Dilaudid, Tramadol, Ultram, buprenorphine, codeine, methadone, Dolophine, Methadose, suboxone).

 ---

 ### The 50% effective dose of hydromorphone and morphine for epidural analgesia in the hemorrhoidectomy: a double-blind, sequential dose-finding study [^0913e54c].
 BMC Anesthesiology (2024).
 Medium credibility.

 All patients were given a standard order set for postoperative care that included monitoring, multimodal analgesia, therapy for nausea and pruritus, and necessary emergency care.
 Two tablets of ibuprofen and codeine sustained-release (each tablets containing 0.2 g of ibuprofen and 13 mg of codeine phosphate) were routinely given BID after surgery to the patients.
 The NRS pain score was ≥ 4 points.
 Tramadol 100 mg and parecoxib 40 mg was also intravenously injected as needed.
 Granisetron (3 mg IV) and/or droperidol (2.5 mg IV) may be used as needed to treat nausea and vomiting.
 Itching can be treated with nalbuphine (5 mg IV three times daily, as required).

 Measurements of oxygen saturation, Richmond Agitation-Sedation Scale (RASS), and respiratory rate were also taken in the specified sequence.